Ruud van Nistelrooy: Manchester United

+Leicester City

+On 29 November 2024, Van Nistelrooy was appointed manager of Premier League club Leicester City on a two-and-a-half-year deal running until June 2027 replacing Steve Cooper.
+On 3 December 2024, he got his first win as a Premier League manager, in his home debut game and winning 3–1 against West Ham United.
+Leicester then followed up the win by drawing 2–2 with Brighton at home on 8 December 2024.

+Following the draw with Brighton, Leicester began an awful run of form of only one win in 17 games, with a 4–0 away defeat to Newcastle United on 14 December 2024, then a 3–0 loss at home to relegation rivals Wolverhampton Wanderers.
+The defeat to Wolves began a run of eight losses in a row at home for the foxes without scoring, which was a new record in English football.
+On 26 January 2025, he won his first away game at Tottenham Hotspur 2–1, and that saw the Foxes end a run of eight games without a win.

+On 20 April 2025, Leicester were relegated to the Championship after losing 1–0 at home to league leaders Liverpool.
+This left the Foxes 18 points off safety with five games to play and extended their run of home losses without scoring to nine games, also giving Leicester the record of the first team in top flight history to go nine games without scoring at home.

+On 27 June 2025, van Nistelrooy left Leicester by mutual consent.

 Outside football

 Personal life

-Van Nistelrooy married his girlfriend, Leontien Slaats, in July 2004.
-The couple had their first child, a girl named Moa Annette, in September 2006, and a son named Liam in March 2008.
-Van Nistelrooy is a Roman Catholic Christian.
+Van Nistelrooy married his girlfriend and former professional cyclist, Leontien Slaats, in July 2004.
+The couple have a daughter and a son.
+Van Nistelrooy is a Roman Catholic.

 Charity

 Van Nistelrooy and his wife are both heavily involved with the charity organization SOS Children's Villages.
 The organization has been around since 1949 and is an international development charity which serves to protect the interests and rights of children.
 Van Nistelrooy was officially appointed "FIFA for SOS Children's Villages" Ambassador in the Netherlands on 1 September 2001.

 On 17 November 2009, Van Nistelrooy and his wife hosted SOS at Ciudad Real Madrid.
 The purpose of the event was to help create a calendar which would be sold to benefit the organization.

 Endorsements

 Van Nistelrooy was sponsored by sportswear company Nike and appeared in Nike commercials.
 In a global Nike advertising campaign in the run-up to the 2002 World Cup in Korea and Japan, he starred in a "Secret Tournament" commercial (branded "Scorpion KO") directed by Terry Gilliam, appearing alongside football players such as Thierry Henry, Ronaldo, Edgar Davids, Fabio Cannavaro, Francesco Totti, Ronaldinho, Luís Figo and Hidetoshi Nakata, with former player Eric Cantona as the tournament "referee".